edeborger/Trawling_Biogeochemistry_BGS/README.md

 Please read the materials and methods of the article and references therein to understand the model parameters and process descriptions.

-Please contact the authors (Emil De Borger - emil.de.borger@nioz.nl) for issues and remarks, or to inquire about collaborations.
+Please contact the authors (Emil De Borger - emil.de.borger@nioz.nl) for issues, remarks, suggestions or to inquire about collaborations.